xBourner/status-card/README.md

 area_filter:  # option to filter for an area/floor (only entities from that area/floor will be shown)
   area: living_room #  !only one filter per card!
   floor: first_floor #  !only one filter per card!
+label_filter: window # set this to only show entities which have this label assigned
 hide:  # domains/device classes which are hidden from card
   light: false
 names:  # domain/device classes that will show another name